soulspace-org/overarch/doc/usage.md

 Models
 ------

-The model contains all the elements relevant in the architecture of the system.
-Models are specified in the Extensible Data Notation (EDN).

 The top level element in a model EDN file is a set which contains the top level model elements.
 Model elements are denoted as maps in the EDN file.
 All model elements have at least two keys, **:el** for the type of the